 The federal Fair Labor Standards Act, or FLSA, requires employers to pay overtime to most hourly employees who work more than 40 hours during a 7-day workweek.
 The overtime rules also apply to many “salaried” employees making less than $684 per week.
 Sadly, although the FLSA has been the law for nearly 90 years, , many employers continue to violate it.

 Since overtime exemptions apply, many employers look for loopholes that allow them to cheat workers out of the money they have earned.
 In other instances, employers just refuse to comply.

-The Columbus-based unpaid overtime lawyers with Agee Clymer Mitchell & Portman help clients resolve problems like:
+Agee Clymer Mitchell & Portman helps clients resolve problems like:

 We have also noticed that when employers violate the FLSA and its overtime rules, those violations often effect more than one employee.
-When we take a case, our Columbus overtime lawyers look for evidence that might justify filing a collective action or class action lawsuit.
+When we take a case, we look for evidence that might justify filing a collective action or class action lawsuit.

 Evidence really is the key to winning an unpaid overtime case.
-A considerable part of our jobs as Columbus overtime lawyers involves obtaining and analyzing business records, shift schedules, timesheets, and pay stubs.
+A considerable part of our jobs involves obtaining and analyzing business records, shift schedules, timesheets, and pay stubs.
 Accessing this information can require going to court to secure subpoenas, and making sense of all the data requires experience and expertise.

 We offer free, confidential consultations to employees who think they may have grounds for filing a complaint over unpaid overtime.
 We understand that workers justifiably fear retaliation for even asking their managers and supervisors about pay discrepancies.
 Although retaliation is unlawful under the FLSA, employees fear they will be fired, demoted, reassigned or otherwise mistreated for demanding to be paid correctly.